mggg-states/PA-shapefiles/README.md

 # Pennsylvania Election Shapefile
-This shapefile was processed by members of the Voting Rights Data Institute.
+This shapefile was processed by MGGG staff and members of the Voting Rights Data Institute.
 The Voting Rights Data Institute (VRDI) was a 2018 summer intensive sponsored by the Metric Geometry and Gerrymandering Group (MGGG) at Tufts and MIT, with major support from a Bose Research Grant at MIT and from the Jonathon M. Tisch College of Civic Life at Tufts.

 ## Sources
-The raw, unprocessed voting tabulation districts (VTDs) were collected from the US Census Bureau website.
+The 2011 voting tabulation district (VTD) and 2010 census block shapefiles were obtained from the US Census Bureau’s [TIGER/Line Shapefiles](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html).
+Block level demographic data for the 2010 Decennial Census were retrieved using the [Census API](https://api.census.gov/data/2010/dec/sf1).
-The VTDs are from 2011.
 Election data was compiled at the precinct level by a private individual and was found to be within 1% of the official state-reported results at the county and state levels.

 ## Processing
-The VRDI team used several [preprocessing tools](https://github.com/gerrymandr/Preprocessing) to prepare the output shapefile for analysis:
-* donut_removal.py was used to simplify the shapefile geometries ensuring that no units contained any other units within it.
-* county_split.py was used to ensure that VTDs do not overlap with multiple counties
-* faster_proration_with_counties.py was used to prorate election results from precinct shapefile to VTDs and to prorate population from US Census blocks to VTDs
-* used roundoff from prorationtAndRoundoff.py to match districting plans to VTDs
+Demographic data were aggregated from the census block level and precincts were assigned to districts using [MGGG's proration software](https://github.com/mggg/maup).
+Election data were also prorated onto VTDs from the original precinct shapefile using the `maup` package.

 ## Metadata
 Below is a brief description of each of the listed variables in the attribute table of the VTD shapefile:
 - `STATEFP10`: State FIPS code
 - `COUNTYFP10`: County FIPS code
 - `VTDST10`: Voting tabulation district FIPS code
-- `GEOID10`: 8-digit FIPS code
+- `GEOID10`: VTD FIPS code
 - `VTDI10`: 2010 Census voting district indicator
 - `NAME10`: Voting tabulation district name
 - `NAMELSAD10`: Translated statistical area description code